Other languages

 While it has declined in popularity over recent years, it is still considered one of the most efficient means of communication across all bands.

-The practice was at one time required in order to earn the General and Extra licenses, but the criteria was removed with the development of digital modes in the interest of encouraging more hobbyists to advance their license class.
+The practice was once required to earn General and Extra licenses.
+Still, the criteria were removed with the development of digital modes to encourage more hobbyists to advance their license classes.

 Digital Modes

-With a few exceptions, transmitting digital modes involves using a computer sound-card and software to encode an analog signal and modulate a SSB signal onto a given frequency where it can be decoded by software running on another computer.
+With a few exceptions, transmitting digital modes involves using a computer sound card and software to encode an analog signal and modulate an SSB signal onto a given frequency, where it can be decoded by software running on another computer.
 Essentially, this is “keyboard to keyboard” communications.

-There are a number of modes that use this method.
-They include PSK31, MFSK16, Olivia, Contestia, AFSK (sound-card form of RTTY), JT65, JT9, and FT8.
-In recent years, FT8 and other modes that use WSJT-X (like FT4, Q65, etc) have become very popular - particularly for weak signal conditions.
+Many modes use this method.
+They include PSK31, MFSK16, Olivia, Contestia, AFSK (a soundcard form of RTTY), JT65, JT9, and FT8.
+In recent years, FT8 and other WSJT-X modes (like FT4, Q65, etc.) have become very popular - particularly for weak signal strength conditions.

-There are three license “classes”.
-In this context, don’t think about “class” in the context of enrolling in an educational course.
+There are three license “classes.”
+In this context, don’t consider “class” when enrolling in an educational course.

-In this context, the FCC provides for three “levels” that are referred to as “license classes.”
+In this context, the FCC provides three “levels” called “license classes.”
 These are Technician, General, and Extra.

 The General class license expands privileges on all those bands and adds some privileges on all other ham bands.

-The Extra class license provides unlimited access to ham bands, within the rules of FCC Part 97.
-[Caveat - in the past, there were five license classes that included the Novice class at the bottom and the Advanced class license between General and Extra.]
+The Extra class license provides unlimited access to ham bands within the rules of FCC Part 97.
+[Caveat - in the past, five license classes included the Novice class at the bottom and the Advanced class license between General and Extra.]

 Ready for your license?
 That’s excellent!

-Step one is to pick up a study guide of some variety - they come in textbook, pdf, and there are applications for your cellular device that allow you to take practice questions whenever you find yourself with a few extra minutes.
+Step one is to pick up a study guide of some variety - they come in a textbook or pdf.
+Some applications for your cellular device allow you to take practice questions whenever you find yourself with a few extra minutes.

 Local ham radio clubs often provide classroom instruction to assist prospective hams in passing the exams.